thielt/MortAPI/README.md

 # MortAPI
-An API that calculates mortgages based on varying rates and locations
+An API that calculates mortgages based on varying rates and locations(not sure what else we're adding in this)

 ## Installation(Windows Machine)